How to Learn Swedish: 6 Useful Ways to Learn Swedish Swiftly

 Complete Swedish

 Complete Swedish will take you from beginner to an intermediate level and it covers the major areas of language: reading, writing, speaking, and listening.
-It’s a good choice for self-learners or someone who wants to refresh their Swedish.
-The book teaches everyday Swedish to become conversational and navigate common situations.
-There are also cultural notes about the country of Sweden and practice exercises so you can check your progress.
-You can see what other people thought about the book here.
+The book teaches everyday Swedish to become conversational and navigate common situations, such as introducing yourself and asking for directions.
+The book uses the discovery method to help you notice the patterns in the language, which is why I think it’s best to have some previous knowledge to benefit from it.
+There are also cultural notes about Sweden and practice exercises so you can check your progress.
+You can find out more about the book here.

 From English to Swedish